 Also in 2012, we began two new collaborative pilot projects.
 The first is the opening of a pre-school classroom for children ages 2 to 4, at the 1st Presbyterian of Chicago Heights Church Pre-School that meets each child’s needs through purposeful-play to improve developmental abilities.
 The second project is in collaboration with St. Xavier University, Illinois Action for Children, and Penny Lane Child Care to open Day Care slots for special needs children at the two Penny Lane Schools (Chicago Ridge & Oak Lawn).
 This classroom was developed with the needs of these children in mind including the layout, use of lighting, age appropriate equipment and computers.
 At intake, the child will be evaluated to establish an individualized program is developed and over time they will be integrated into the Centers mainstream classrooms in a fashion that will ensure success.
 This project was developed to assist parents of children with special needs secure high quality child care services.
 In coming years we hope to replicate both services in sites throughout the south suburbs

-This year Good Shepherd Center shall celebrate our 50th year of providing services for children and families.
-We are very proud of the work that we have accomplished thus far and anxiously look forward to many more years of making a positive difference in the lives of the families we serve.
+This year Good Shepherd Center celebrates our 60th year of providing services for children and families.
+We are very proud of the work that we have accomplished!
+We are always looking forward to many more years of making a positive difference in the lives of the families and communties we serve!